Deep-Agents/0/agents.md

 Following this training regimen, the agent was transferred to a 6x6 board, where it completed another 50M training steps against the random (no bomb) agent.
 # Bugfinder
-This agent was trained on a 8x8 empty board against SimpleAgent, using generic PPO algorithm provided by [stable-baseline](https://stable-baselines.readthedocs.io/en/master/index.html).
+This agent was trained on a 8x8 empty board against SimpleAgent with 5 million iterations, using generic PPO algorithm provided by [stable-baseline](https://stable-baselines.readthedocs.io/en/master/index.html).
+The policy network is also a generic one with 2 fully connected layers.
 It interestingly and surprisingly learned a bug inside implementation of SimpleAgent, and exploited it to win.
 See our blog post for detail.

 # CNN Agent
 This agent was also trained with PPO algorithm provided by [stable-baseline](https://stable-baselines.readthedocs.io/en/master/index.html), but with a custom CNN policy network.
 See our blog post for detailed CNN architecture explanation.